quipucords/quipucords/docs/source/man.rst

 Examples
 --------

-:Creating a new network type credential with a keyfile: ``qpc cred add --name=new-creds **--type=** *network* --username=qpc-user --sshkeyfile=/etc/ssh/ssh_host_rsa_key``
-:Creating a new network type credential with a password: ``qpc cred add --name=other-creds **--type=** *network* --username=qpc-user-pass --password``
+Creating a new network type credential with a keyfile ``qpc cred add --name=new_creds --type=network --username=qpc_user --sshkeyfile=/etc/ssh/ssh_host_rsa_key`` Creating a new network type credential with a password ``qpc cred add --name=other_creds --type=network --username=qpc_user_pass --password`` Creating a new vcenter type credential
-:Creating a new vcenter type credential: ``qpc cred add --name=vcenter-cred **--type=** *vcenter* --username=vc-user-pass --password``
+  ``qpc cred add --name=vcenter_cred --type=vcenter --username=vc-user_pass --password``
-:Creating a new network source: ``qpc source add --name=new-source --type network --hosts 1.192.0.19 1.192.0.20 --cred new-creds``
+Creating a new network source
+  ``qpc source add --name=new_source --type network --hosts 1.192.0.19 1.192.0.20 --cred new_creds``
-:Creating a new vcenter source: ``qpc source add --name=new-source --type vcenter --hosts 1.192.0.19 --cred vcenter-cred``
+Creating a new vcenter source
+  ``qpc source add --name=new_source --type vcenter --hosts 1.192.0.19 --cred vcenter_cred`` Editing a source
-:Editing a source: ``qpc source edit --name=new-source --hosts 1.192.0.[0:255] --cred new-creds other-creds``
+  ``qpc source edit --name=new_source --hosts 1.192.0.[0:255] --cred new_creds other_creds``
-:Running a scan with a source: ``qpc scan start --sources new-source``
+Running a scan with one source
+  ``qpc scan start --sources new_source``

 Security Considerations
 -----------------------

-The credential credentials that are used to access servers are stored with the source in an AES-256 encrypted value within a database.
-A vault password is used to encrpyt/decrypt values.
+The authentication data in the credentials and the network-specific and system-specific data in sources are stored in an AES-256 encrypted value within a database.
+A vault password is used to encrpyt and decrypt values.
 The vault password and decrypted values are in the system memory, and could theoretically be written to disk if memory swapping is enabled.

 Authors
 -------

-Quipucords was originally written by Chris Hambridge <chambrid@redhat.com>, Noah Lavine <nlavine@redhat.com>, and Kevan Holdaway<kholdawa@redhat.com>.
+Quipucords was originally written by Chris Hambridge <chambrid@redhat.com>, Noah Lavine <nlavine@redhat.com>, and Kevan Holdaway <kholdawa@redhat.com>.

 Copyright
 ---------

-(c) 2018 Red Hat, Inc. Licensed under the GNU Public License version 3.
+Copyright 2018 Red Hat, Inc. Licensed under the GNU Public License version 3.